| Overview | Group | Tree | Graph | Index |

 onto the goal stack of the second goal child node.

-Conventionally, branch1
+Conventionally, branch1 and branch2

 contain cut goals, so by executing branch1